TaXyXa/String/README.txt

 Example in main.cpp file takes strings as arguments and returns them sorted in reverse lexicographical order, ignoring case.

+To use, enter into the command prompt
+".\String.exe your words list"

 P.S.
 If you don't use MSVC compiler you need change strcpy_s to strcpy